The Perfect 2 Weeks in Nicaragua Itinerary (+ Tips!)

 Getting Around During 2 Weeks in Nicaragua

-In Nicaragua, the easiest way–by far–to get around is by chicken bus.
+In Nicaragua, the easiest and most affordable way to get around, by far, is by chicken bus.

 READ NEXT